 Note: The following recommendations are legal pesticide uses even though blueberry gall midge may not be listed on the pesticide label.

-- diazinon (several brands) at 0.5 lb ai/a.
-PHI 7 days.
+- diazinon (several brands) at 0.5 lb ai/A. PHI 7 days.
 One application per season allowed; as such, consider other pests that may need to be managed with diazinon.
+Restricted use pesticide.